 You only live five times -- Each time you fail a level's objective(s) in Candy Crush Saga, you lose a life.
 You can only have five lives at a time (unless you find a booster that gives you infinite lives for a certain amount of time), and once they're gone, you can no longer play the game.
 You must either wait for your lives to replenish (at a rate of one every 30 minutes), or contact your friends on Facebook through the game and ask them to give you extra lives.

 Tickets, please -- After you complete the first three sets of levels, you need a set of 3 tickets to unlock each proceeding set of levels.
-To get them, you must send requests to your friends on Facebook through the game, buy and spend gold bars (see our Is Candy Crush Saga Free article), or complete a set of three "Mystery Quests". ("Mystery Quests" are levels from previous sets that have higher target scores, and can only be completed once every 24 hours.)
+To get them, you must send requests to your friends on Facebook through the game, buy and spend gold bars, or complete a set of three "Mystery Quests". ("Mystery Quests" are levels from previous sets that have higher target scores, and can only be completed once every 24 hours.)

 Candy Crush Saga is a simple "match-three" game on the surface, but the more you play it, the more complex it gets.
 Secondary objectives, obstacles on the board, and other gameplay-altering elements -- coupled with time and move limits -- will keep you entertained and force you to flex your brain muscles.
 Fortunately, you'll have plenty of help in the form of "boosters", functions that give you special game pieces or let you break the game's rules in order to have an advantage in clearing those tough levels.
 And there are a lot of levels to clear, so your candy-crushing adventure will last quite a while.